platformsh/platformsh-docs/sites/platform/src/dedicated-environments/overview.md

 ## Deployment

-With a Dedicated environment, you are given the freedom to deploy into **any public region of supported IaaS providers** (currently **AWS, Azure, GCP, OVH**).
+With a Dedicated Environment, you are given the freedom to deploy into **any public region of supported IaaS providers** (currently **AWS, Azure, GCP, OVH**).
 This differs from the Grid architecture, which is solely available in [public regions](https://platform.sh/regions/).

 For a full list of public regions and IP addresses, visit the [Regions page](/development/regions.md#regions).